Learning during COVID-19

 Join or start a study group.

-Connecting with other students in your classes is especially important while we're in remote mode.
+Connecting with other students in your classes is especially important while we're more physically separated than usual.

-If that isn't right for you, ask your instructor if they can help facilitate informal virtual study groups by setting up sign-up sheets in Canvas.
+If that isn't right for you, ask your instructor if they can help facilitate informal in-person or virtual study groups by setting up sign-up sheets in Canvas.

 Or start your own study group with friends!